jamesclancy/SafeCardGame/README.md

 Now I am going to continue to wire up the layout to the GameState.
 Previously, I was able to generate some cards and decks.
 Doing that I realize I can pull out a function to map Resources to a symbol.

-In order to fasiliate this mapping I created a function:
+In order to facilitate this mapping I created a function:

 ```
 let getSymbolForResource resource =